CumulusNetworks/docs/content/cumulus-linux-510/Monitoring-and-Troubleshooting/ASIC-Monitoring.md

 ### Configure Data Export

-You can either:
-- Export the data automatically to a configured influxDB service.
-- Save the collected data locally to a `json` file in the `/var/run/cumulus/hft` directory, then export the `json` file to an external location with NVUE commands (or the API).
-The `json` format file includes the counter data for each sampling interval and a timestamp showing when the data was collected.
+You can save the collected data locally to a `json` file in the `/var/run/cumulus/hft` directory, then export the `json` file to an external location with NVUE commands (or the API).
+The `json` format file includes the data for each sampling interval and a timestamp showing when the data was collected.

 {{%notice note%}}
-- The collected data is available on the switch until you trigger the next data collection or until you reboot the switch.
+The collected data is available on the switch until you trigger the next data collection or until you reboot the switch.
-- To export the data to influxDB, you need to add the InfluxDB port to the default system whitelist rules; see {{<link url="Firewall-Rules" text="Firewall Rules">}}.
 {{%/notice%}}

 {{< tabs "TabID56 ">}}